Iona, Mull & Skye + Orkney

 Culloden & Perthshire

-Leaving Ullapool behind you, you take in the drama of the River Droma as it plunges 60m down into Corrieshalloch Gorge, before taking in the beautiful Loch Glascarnoch, on the way past the ‘Capital of the Highlands’ Inverness.
-You can then visit Culloden Moor, the site of The Battle of Culloden in 1746, one of the bloodiest events in our history and the last battle to have been fought on the British mainland, before taking a short drive to the ancient standing stones at Clava Cairns, made famous by Diana Gabaldon in the “Outlander” books.
-This prehistoric and stunning Bronze Age burial ground is one of the oldest in Scotland.
-From here you travel through the ancient Caledonian Pine Forest, hugging the Cairngorm mountain range.
-Lunch will be spent in these beautiful surroundings before travelling through big tree country of Perthshire, through the Kingdom of Fife, and back to Edinburgh for 7:00 PM.
+Leaving Ullapool behind, you take in the drama of the River Droma as it plunges 60m down into Corrieshalloch Gorge.
+You then admire the beautiful Loch Glascarnoch, on the way past the 'Capital of the Highlands', Inverness.
+You can visit Culloden Moor, the site of The Battle of Culloden in 1746, one of the bloodiest events in our history and the last battle to have been fought on the British mainland.
+Next, you take a short drive to the ancient standing stones at Clava Cairns, made famous by Diana Gabaldon in the ‘Outlander’ books.

 Room Type Single/ HotelTwin/ HotelSingle/ B&BTwin/ B&B